-Key person insurance is a business insurance policy—similar to a life insurance policy—which is taken out to protect the business from the loss or long term incapacity of a key executive or employee of the company.
-It is often referred to as "key person life insurance", “key employee insurance”, “key man insurance”, “key woman insurance”, or “business life insurance.”
+Key person insurance is a business insurance policy—similar to a life insurance policy—which is taken out to protect the business from the loss or long-term incapacity of a key executive or employee of the company.
+It is often referred to as key person life insurance, key employee insurance, key man insurance, or business life insurance.

 Often used to insure management and ownership, key person insurance is being used more and more to insure employees who make significant contributions to the operation of a business.
 For instance, a top salesperson who represents a high percentage of the company’s revenue may need to be considered for key person insurance.

-While there is no clear definition, this form of business insurance has become very popular and sometimes required by a lender to secure financing for the business.
+While there is no clear definition, this form of business insurance has become very popular and is sometimes required by a lender to secure financing for a business.

 What Does Key Person Insurance Cover?

-We’ve already established that a key person is an individual that is highly important to the continued operation of a business.
-A key person insurance policy comes into play in the occurrence of death OR the permanent disability of the key employee.
-In the event that this happens, the company will be paid benefits which can include:
+We’ve already established that a key man or woman is an individual that is highly important to the continued operation of a business.
+A key person policy comes into play in the occurrence of death OR the permanent disability of the key employee.
+In the event that this happens, the company will be paid benefits which could typically include:

-- The time and cost it takes to hire and train someone to take the vacant position to continue the business
+- The time and cost it takes to replace and train someone to take the vacant position to continue the business

-- To cover lost profits while a suitable replacement is hired and trained
+- The cost to cover lost profits, pay off debts, cover payroll, etc. while a suitable replacement is hired and trained

-By minimizing the impact of the death or loss of a key employee due to disability, creditors, customers, and employees are assured the business can continue to operate with minimal impact and operate as usual.
+By minimizing the impact of the death or loss of a key employee due to disability, creditors, customers, and employees are assured the business can continue to operate with minimal impact.